danwells96/ARISES/DocFiles/Meeting Minutes.md

 **Discussion:**
 * Given basic design requirements
-  * No hierarchy - all content accessible on one/page
+  * No hierarchy - all content accessible on one page
   * All key information visible at all times
-  * 'Bi-focal display' of one day's glucose levels and important info highlighted e.g. meals, hypos
+  * 'Bi-focal display' of one day's glucose levels, summaries of previous day's information and important info highlighted e.g. meals, hypos, exercist activites...
-  * Button to access summary data
+  * Ability to access summary data
-* Briefed on basic aims
+* Briefed on basic aims of the project
-  * Demonstrate app, UI, inputting of food/exercise data and trends sorting
+  * Demonstrate an app with a functional UI and as much of the outlined design as possible completed (not expected to fully finish within the time frame)
+* Link to the full requirements spec and initial client design: [Client Design](https://danwells96.github.io/ARISES/client-design.html)

 **Decisions:**
 * Weekly meetings